The Men Who Stare at Goats

 The Men Who Stare at Goats (2004) is a non-fiction book by Jon Ronson concerning the U.S. Army's exploration of New Age concepts and the potential military applications of the paranormal.
 The title refers to attempts to kill goats by staring at them and stopping their hearts.
-The book is companion to a three-part TV series broadcast in Britain on Channel 4—Crazy Rulers of the World (2004)—the first episode of which is also entitled "The Men Who Stare at Goats".
-The same title was used a third time for a loose feature film adaptation in 2009.
+The book is a companion to a three-part TV series broadcast in Britain on Channel 4—Crazy Rulers of the World (2004)—the first episode of which is also entitled "The Men Who Stare at Goats".
+The book received a loose feature film adaptation released in 2009.